Read time: 3 mins

 But if a meeting is still necessary, you should ensure it has an agenda.

-And at the end of the meeting, you should have action items with the owners along with a timeline to complete.
+At the end of the meeting, you should have action items with the owners along with a timeline to complete.

 But, have you noticed that meetings are like TV Shows? scheduled for 30mins, 45mins, 1h, etc.